Digital Marketing Career Progression

 Why Get Into Digital Marketing

-Digital marketing is a fun and exciting, yet challenging and competitive field.
-There is always so much to learn and experiment, since trends shift, and new technologies emerge at breakneck speeds.
-In a market with more job seekers than there are digital marketing job positions available however, one has to be equipped with the right skill sets and be willing to work very hard to progress far in this field.
+Digital marketing is a fun and exciting yet challenging and competitive field.
+There is always much to learn and experiment with since trends shift and new technologies emerge at breakneck speeds.
+The digital marketing industry has become increasingly competitive over the years, which is good news as this means plenty of opportunities exist.
+However, one has to be equipped with the right skill sets and be willing to work very hard to progress far in this field.

-Experienced digital marketers are highly sought after and are able to apply for positions across different industry sectors with ease.
-However, there seems to be a lack of skilled digital marketers attributable to the rapid evolution in digital technology according to Upwork.
+Experienced digital marketers are highly sought after and can easily apply for positions across different industry sectors.
+However, there seems to still be difficulties in hiring skilled digital marketers attributable to the rapid evolution in digital technology according to The Drum.

 The State of Marketing in Singapore